Cars Brands that start with B

 Baker Electrics Logo

-An American brand from Cleveland, Ohio USA – Baker Motor Vehicle Company Cleveland, Ohio USA with an office on Euclid Avenue produced Brass Era electric vehicles from 1899 to 1914.
-The first car was Thomas Edison’s first personal car.
-In 1904, the brand already produced two two-seater models – Runabout and Stanhope.
-In 1906, the company produced 800 pieces of vehicles.
-By 1907, the brand counted 17 models.
-In 1914, a merger with another manufacturer took place, and the company was renamed Baker, Rauch & Lang.
-The activity ceased in 1916.
+An American brand from Cleveland, Ohio, USA – Baker Motor Vehicle Company Cleveland, Ohio, USA, with an office on Euclid Avenue, produced Brass Era electric cars from 1899 to 1914.
+The first car was Thomas Edison’s first personal automobile.
+In 1904, the brand was already producing two two-seat models, the Runabout and the Stanhope.
+In 1906, the company produced 800 copies of cars.
+By 1907, the brand had 17 models.
+In 1914, there was a merger with another manufacturer, and the company was renamed Baker, Rauch & Lang.
+Operations ceased in 1916.

 Ballot